pingboard/bulk-decaffeinate/README.md

     so the code can run in babel and node.
 * `fixImportsConfig`: an optional object.
 If present, a whole-codebase pass will be done to fix any incorrect imports involving the converted files.
-It should be an object with up to two fields:
+It should be an object with up to three fields:
   * `searchPath`: a required field specifying a path to a directory containing all JS files in the project.
   * `absoluteImportPaths`: an optional array of strings, each of which is used as an absolute path starting point when resolving imports.
 This is necessary if you do any tricks to get absolute-style imports in your project, since the fix-imports script needs to be able to resolve import names to files.
+  * `jscodeshiftScripts`: an optional array of paths to [jscodeshift](https://github.com/facebook/jscodeshift) scripts to run after decaffeinate, *on every file that imports a converted file*.
+Use this arg to run scripts that fix imports, as opposed to scripts that clean up the converted code.

 ### Other configuration